Birdwatching is popular among residents and visitors in Nova Scotia, and the province is an internationally recognized destination for birding.

 The guide also includes a handy visual index, grouped by bird size and distinctive coloration, to help novice birdwatchers easily identify an unknown species.
 The birding hotspot section (with accompanying map) shows 46 locations across the province where good birdwatching is assured.

-Previously titled The New Formac Pocketguide to Nova Scotia Birds, this book is both a handy reference for beginners and a useful local guide for practised birders.
+Previously titled The New Formac Pocketguide to Nova Scotia Birds, this book is both a handy reference for beginners and a useful local guide for practiced birders.